 The Hercules family buy a Venice Beach (California) house that contains a door leading to the Sixth Dimension via a large set of intestines.
 The daughter, Frenchy Hercules (Marie-Pascale Elfman) trips on a rollerskate one day and tumbles through the door (and the intestine) and ends up trapped in the Sixth Dimension.

 The acting is terrible, the sets are made of cardboard and paper, and the jokes are racist, sexist and childish.
+And it’s in black & white.
 But Danny Elfman (Oingo Boingo) provided the soundtrack.
 He also plays Satan.
+His brother, Richard, directed.

 Pa Hercules (Huckleberry P Jones)